 The food tour will conclude once you return to your hotel.

-Tonight you are transferred to Hanoi Railway station for to catch the night train to the Lao Cai a border town to China.
+Tonight, you will be transferred to Hanoi Railway station to catch the night train to the Lao Cai, a border town to China.

 Overnight on A/C train

 Arrive at Lao Cai, you will take a short transfer on a private van ascending to the former hill-station town of Sapa.
 At an elevation of 1,500 meters, Sapa was once a hill resort of French administrators when the summer heat became unbearable.
 The remoteness and the simple lifestyle of ethnic minority people are a highlight of Sa Pa although conditions are basic.